 Create a visual journal about your all time favorite shirt or t-shirt.

 Thanks for taking the time to read my post and check out my blog!
 I hope you found some inspiration to get you started on your own visual journal.
 Help me spread the word about arts, craft, and journaling by sharing my blog with others.
+Interested in teaching visual journals to your students?
+Check out my visual journal lesson plan here and bundle pack here.
 Thanks for stopping by!